FerchaPombo/finditberlin/README.md

 ---
 ## Content

-Some of the images from Findit Berlin are taken from the following sources :
+* All text content was written by Fercha Pombo, with help of online editors [Gramarly](https://app.grammarly.com/) Some of the images from Findit Berlin are taken from the following sources :
 * [Image for jumbotron](https://cdn.pixabay.com/photo/2023/08/05/07/19/berlin-8170586_1280.jpg)
 * [Grafitti Images](https://www.istockphoto.com)
 * [Profile pictures](https://www.freepik.com/photos/people)
+* Template for read.me provided by Code Institute and also inspired by some fellow classmates  projects. [here](https://github.com/MoniPar/tailors_thimble/blob/main/README.md) , and [here](https://github.com/worldofmarcus/project-portfolio-4/blob/main/README.md).
 ---

 ## Acknowledgements

+Findit Berlin is a fictional website developed for the Portfolio Project #4 at the Code Institute.
+During the project, I encountered significant challenges and relied heavily on external support.
+I am deeply grateful to Michelle, a dear friend, who generously offered her time and expertise.
+Michelle assisted me in resolving compatibility issues and dependencies at the project's outset, enabling me to overcome initial hurdles.
+Despite working with a deprecated module, I persevered for over a month and a half in attempting to integrate geolocation functionality with older library versions.
+Michelle's guidance and support were instrumental in restoring functionality to my project.
+Additionally, during a second meeting, she provided valuable insights that helped streamline the arrangement of Modals and Views for the final editing functionality.

+I am also thankful to my tutor and fellow alumni in the Slack community, who provided invaluable support during moments of frustration and despair, reminding me that there is always a solution to every challenge.
+Through collaborative efforts and mentorship, I was able to navigate through obstacles and ultimately achieve project success.
 ---

 ### External  Resources:
 During the development of this project , I relied heavily on external sources, it was hard to link and keep track of the many webpages visited, here are the most important.